thomaspinckney3/cs4501/Project4.md

 #### Slightly advanced Django forms ####
 Django ModelForms provide nice predefined behaviors in a majority of use cases.

 However, there are some cases in which you want to customize the default behaviors.
-In these cases, you probably want to look into overriding <field>_clean() method which provides additional customized checks for a model field (e.g. if the email is a UVa email) and overriding is_valid() method which provides addition customized checks for a model as a whole.
+In these cases, you probably want to look into overriding the \<field\>_clean() method, which provides additional customized checks for a model field (e.g. if the email is a UVa email), and overriding the `is_valid()` method, which provides addition customized checks for a model as a whole.
 You can also do things like append customized error messages to a field and render that message when the form does not validate.
-Come to the office hours if you want to know more about django forms.
+Come to the office hours if you want to know more about Django forms.

 What to turn in
 ----------------

-Please turn in:

-  - Tag your code with "project4" when you are done
-  - Email your group's assigned TA and the course instructor letting them know you are done
+Please turn in a tag to your GitHub repository (e.g. "project4") to your assigned TA when your team has completed the assignment.

+Some additional reminders:
-  - As before, create data fixtures so that course staff can start your project with necessary database tables filled in with test data
+  - As before, create data fixtures so that course staff can start your project with necessary database tables filled in with test data.
-  - As before, provide user stories and unit tests accordingly.
+  - Provide user stories and unit tests accordingly.
-  - As always, we expect ```docker-compose up``` to work out of box!
+  - We expect `docker-compose up` to work out of box!
+Make sure to test your code with a clean database (that will be loaded wth fixtures at runtime).